What is it?

 a reduction in your Housing Benefit because of under occupation rules (the 'bedroom tax')

-a reduction in your Housing Benefit because of the introduction of the benefits cap
+a reduction in your Housing Benefit because of the introduction of the benefit cap

 a reduction in your Housing Benefit following a change to the Local Housing Allowance rates